Creative-Tech-Days-ECVD-2020/Creative-tech-calendar/README.md

     ├── images                       # Pictures used by the application ├── fonts                        # Font used by the application ├── src
-    ├── components                   # Components use by containers or pages ├── containers                   # Components that use redux logic ├── hocs                         # Here we use HOC for set background-color on each page (either blue or orange) ├── pages                        # Application's pages
+    ├── components                   # Components used by containers or pages ├── containers                   # Components that use redux logic ├── hocs                         # Here we use HOC for set background-color on each page (either blue or orange) ├── pages                        # Application's pages